kelvinm10/FantasyFootball/README.md

 # FantasyFootball
-Run an interactive draft board
+This notebook is an interactive draft board using ipywidgets in a jupyter notebook to create an interactive fantasy football draft board along with other features